 The models used below are two external models as well as two that were developed by our team.
 The first external model is the Debot model [60].
 The Debot model is an unsupervised model that finds bots that are correlated using warped correlation.
 In other words, this model finds two or more accounts that are posting the same content at roughly the same time.
 The Debot team continually monitors parts of Twitter, and keeps a database of accounts that they've found to be correlated.
 In our search through the Russia and Twitter periphery data, we searched the Debot database to identify any of our accounts that have been found before.
-The second external model is the Botometer model (previously called the BotOrNot model) [74].
-The Botometer model is a supervised machine learning model with well-documented feature space.
-The Botometer Application Programming Interface (API) accepts a user ID or screen names as input, scrapes the Twitter API using the consumer provided keys on the server side, and then returns a score for content, friends, network, sentiment, temporal, user, and the universal score for the account.
+The second external model is a supervised machine learning model with well-documented feature space.
+The Botometer Mapplication Programming Interface (API) accepts a user ID or screen names as input, scrapes the Twitter API using the consumer provided keys on the server side, and then returns a score for content, friends, network, sentiment, temporal, user, and the universal score for the account.
 Given this method, Botometer scores are only available for accounts that are still active (i.e. not suspended, private, or otherwise shutdown).
 Due to the time required to scrape the timeline, in both of our data sets we randomly sampled 5,000 accounts for the Botometer model.